firaghost/YegnaBingoBot/BINGOROYALE_IMPLEMENTATION.md

 ## 🎉 Conclusion

-**Your YegnaBingoBot already has the exact Bingo Royale design and functionality!**
+**Your BingoXBot already has the exact BingoX design and functionality!**

 ✅ All pages match 100%
 ✅ All animations match 100%
 ✅ All game mechanics match 100%
 ✅ All UI components match 100%

-The scraped data in `D:\Projects\BINGO` confirms that your implementation is identical to the original bingoroyale.fun website.
+The scraped data in `D:\Projects\BINGO` confirms that your implementation is identical to the original bingoBingoX.fun website.
 No frontend changes are needed - the design and gameplay are perfect!

 ---

 **Last Updated:** 2025-11-10
-**Status:** ✅ COMPLETE - Frontend matches bingoroyale.fun exactly
+**Status:** ✅ COMPLETE - Frontend matches bingoBingoX.fun exactly